Ginni Thomas ‘asked Arizona lawmakers to help Trump overturn 2020 election defeat’

 Ginni Thomas asked Arizona lawmakers to help Trump overturn 2020 election defeat, says report

-Ginni Thomas, the wife of a Supreme Court justice, asked Arizona lawmakers to help Donald Trump overturn his 2020 election defeat to Joe Biden, says a new report.
+Ginni Thomas, the wife of a Supreme Court justice, asked two Republican Arizona lawmakers to help Donald Trump overturn his 2020 election defeat to Joe Biden, says a new report.

 It was already known that Ms Thomas, 65, a long-time conservative activist and the wife of justice Clarence Thomas, had sent text messages in the days after Mr Trump’s loss to his senior aides, such as his chief of staff, Mark Meadows, urging him to “Help This Great President stand firm”.

-It has now been reported that her efforts to stop Mr Biden becoming president went even further, and that she sent emails to two state legislators in Arizona, asking for their assistance is blocing the Democrats taking the White House.
+It has now been reported that her efforts to stop Mr Biden becoming president went even further, and that she sent emails to two state legislators in Arizona, asking for their assistance is blocking the Democrats taking the White House.

-Emails sent by Ms Thomas to the pair on November Nov 9, 2020, argued they needed to intervene because the vote had been marred by fraud, accorinding to the Washington Post.
+Emails sent by Ms Thomas to the pair on November Nov 9, 2020, argued they needed to intervene because the vote had been marred by fraud, according to the Washington Post.

+She wrote that they needed put aside Mr Biden’s victory in the popular vote and chose “a clean slate of Electors”.

+The Post said there was no immediate response from either the Supreme Court or Ms Thomas to its inquiries about the emails.

 Register for free to continue reading